Â鶹´«Ã½AV

 It was the second round of water rationing since the feeder main in northwest Calgary burst in early June.

-The city is asking residents to ease into normal water use over the next few days to help even out any spikes in demand, which it says will be easier on the system.
+The city is asking residents to ease into normal water use over the next few days to help even out any spikes in demand, which it said will be easier on the system.

 This report by The Canadian Press was first published Sept.
 22, 2024.